 Previously, patient SVT (55 years old, residing in Quy Hop district, Nghe An) was hospitalized with a crooked mouth and unable to move the right side of his body.

-The patient's family said that this patient had a history of epilepsy 5 years ago that was being controlled with medication.
-The patient also had a habit of eating pig's blood pudding.
+The patient’s family said that the patient had a history of epilepsy 5 years ago that was controlled with medication.
+The patient also had a habit of eating pig’s blood pudding.

-Before being hospitalized, the patient had a headache, then his mouth was crooked to the right, his right arm and leg gradually became weak, unable to move, accompanied by more frequent epileptic seizures that could not be controlled by medication.
+Before being admitted to the hospital, the patient had a headache, then his mouth was crooked to the right side, his right arm and leg gradually became weak and immobile, accompanied by more frequent epileptic seizures that could not be controlled by medication.

 The patient was then transferred to Nghe An General Hospital for emergency treatment.
 Through tests and brain CT scans, doctors discovered large cerebral edema in the left hemisphere.